IBM-Cloud/docs/services/mobileaccess/custom-auth-cordova.md

 ## authenticationContext
 {: #custom-cordova-authcontext}

 The `authenticationContext` value is supplied as an argument to the `onAuthenticationChallengeReceived` method of a custom authentication listener.
-The developer must collect credentials and use the `authenticationContext` methods to either return credentials to the {{site.data.keyword.amashort}} Client SDK or report a failure.
+The developer must collect credentials and use the `authenticationContext` methods to either return credentials to the {{site.data.keyword.amashort}} client SDK or report a failure.
 Use one of the following methods:

 ```JavaScript
 authenticationContext.submitAuthenticationChallengeAnswer(challengeAnswer);